LawnMaster LMRM1401 Push Reel Lawn Mower 14-Inch 5-Blade Review

 Pros

-- Lightweight and easy to store: At 15 pounds, you can hang it on a wall hook or carry it to a shed with one hand.
-It takes up minimal space compared to a bulky gas mower.
+Super lightweight and easy to store â At 15 pounds, you can hang it on a wall hook or stash it in a corner.
+No bulky deck or handle that takes up half your garage.

 Cons

-- Struggles with tall or thick grass: If you let your lawn get over 4 inches, the reel will clog or simply push grass down rather than cutting it.
-You must mow frequentlyâevery 3â5 days during peak growth.
+Struggles with tall or thick grass â If you let the lawn get over 4 inches, this mower will clog, skip, or just bend the grass over instead of cutting it.
+Youâll need to mow frequentlyâevery 5â7 days in peak growing season.

-- Limited cutting height range: The max height of 1.75 inches is too short for many warm-season grasses (like St. Augustine or tall fescue) that prefer 2â3 inches.
-This mower is best suited for low-growing turf types.
+Limited cutting height range â Maxing out at 2 inches is too short for many warm-season grasses like St. Augustine or for lawns that need a taller cut during drought.
+This mower is best for short, cool-season grass.

 Bottom Line